 As housing prices continue to skyrocket, more and more people are still renting well into their 40s.
 So how can they ever get their own place, if the situation is like this?
 Moira O'Neill and Tom Wilson from Moneywise have been looking at this exact issue this week.
 Plus, how did successful couples deal with money matters?
 And hiring help…the do’s and don’ts of getting builders in

-Joining Georgie Frost today on the Consuming Issues News Review, Deborah Hargreaves, founder of the High Pay Centre.
-Top on the agenda, BHS crisis, state pension, US interest rates and Facebook.
+Joining Georgie Frost today on the Consuming Issues News Review, Harrison Kelly, Media Relations Manager at the TSB.
+Top on the agenda, nursing home expenses, challenger banks, contactless cards payments and holiday costs.
 Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio